 - Make Friendship Bracelets to welcome new students. - Put affirmations on Post-Its all over school. - Remember to thank the staff in your building who help make the school run, but who you may not know.
 For example, thank the janitor, cafeteria staff, office staff, aids, and so on.
 Know their names and greet them when you see them. - Ask the school secretary's permission to count the mail cubbies in the office.
 Work with friends and make a thank you for each cubby. - Listen to people with your whole body. - Serve as the morning greeter (or after-school launcher) at the door. - Ask to do a kindness PSA over morning announcements. - Push around a Beverage Buggy and offer cold water and fresh fruit to your school faculty and staff.
 Check out these Kind Kids in Clear Lake, Texas: https://youtu.be/o_iN3fwbk_I - Host a hat/PJs day; students pay \$1 to wear PJs and/or \$1 to wear a hat.
-Donate the proceeds to a cause that students vote on. - Learn to say your classmates' names.
-Read the book My Name is Sangoel by Karen Lynn Williams and Khadra Mohammed and illustrated by Catherine Stock (Eerdmans) or Your Name is a Song by Jamilah Thompkins-Bigelow and illustrated by Luisa Uribe (The Innovation Press) to explore best
+Donate the proceeds to a cause that students vote on. - Celebrate the beauty of your classmates' names.
+Read the book My Name is Sangoel by Karen Lynn Williams and Khadra Mohammed and illustrated by Catherine Stock (Eerdmans) or Your Name is a Song by Jamilah Thompkins Bigelow and illustrated by Luisa Uribe (The Innovation Press) to understand the importance of respecting classmates' names and learning to say them correctly.